 Almost every part of Lesotho is off-the-beaten-path.
 Almost every corner of the country is hard to reach.
-That’s why not a lot of travelers venture a trip in Lesotho.
+That’s why not a lot of travelers venture a trip in these mountains.
 Especially not the mass-tourism kind of traveler.
 You might see a tour with a few people from a hostel now and then.
 Lesotho is adventure travel of the best kind.

 Cozy villages with rondavel houses

 Lesotho holds a rural and traditional culture and the nature in this country is unimaginably beautiful.
 This fabled mountain kingdom mainly offers mountains and raw nature.
 In the landscape, there are a few dots of charming little round houses that form very cozy villages.
 Visiting one of these villages is a relieving experience as you become amazed at how traditional and down to earth people live here.

 A rondavel is traditionally made with locally found raw materials.
 Stones are stacked up in the round walls and the mortar consists of sand, soil, or combinations of these, mixed with cow dung.